townsville scottish terriers

 We Enter the Show World

-Something I never imagined myself doing really, but I ended up deciding that if was going to breed it could be beneficial if the two parents attained their championship titles - if they were good enough.
+Something I never imagined myself doing really, but I ended up deciding that if was going to breed it could be beneficial if our breeding parents attained their championship titles - if they were good enough.

 So off I trotted green as anything to my first weekend of showing (Mac hadn't arrived yet).
 I really had no clue what I was doing so was just winging it, but did manage on that first weekend to get a 2nd in a Puppy Sweepstake with Poppy so was pretty pleased with that!